Taiko2k/Tauon/README.md

      >**Note:** This standalone Flatpak package won't auto update.
 You'll need to check back here for updates.

      >**Note:** Only host Picard is supported.
-Tag editors installed via flatpak are not currently supported.
+Tag editors also installed via flatpak are not currently supported.

 ___